A complete guide to bibliotherapy

 So when can a little reading therapy be a good idea?
 Probably always.
 But if we stick to the healing side of things, there are several conditions where positive effects of reading have been observed and scientifically proven.

-Below are five conditions where bibliotherapy and the right self-care books can be a big help on the way towards recovery.
+Below are five conditions where bibliotherapy and the right self-care books can be a big help on the way towards recovery, especially when combined with therapy.

 Depression

-Bibliotherapy can be effective in the treatment of depression, and research indicates that the results are not only positive but that they tend to last over time.
+Although therapy (and sometimes medication) is often essential for depression, reading books can also be a comforting source of self-care.
+Research indicates that the results are not only positive but that they tend to last over time

 What kind of literature is the most helpful when you feel down is a matter of individual preferences.
 Sometimes it can feel good to read about someone else sharing your experience and feelings.
-Other time uplifting self-help literature is what will give you a boost and help you escape negative thought spirals.
+Other times, uplifting fiction and self-help literature can give you a boost and help you escape negative thought spirals.
+I’ve shared some of the best books to read when you’re feeling depressed.

 Anxiety

-Anxiety is a painful condition that bibliotherapy can sometimes help alleviate.
-Reading can help reduce anxiety and have a generally calming effect on both body and mind.
+Anxiety is a painful condition that bibliotherapy can sometimes help alleviate, and calming books can offer a generally relaxing effect on both body and mind.

 Poetry can be soothing in the same way as music can be, and written meditations and mantras can help in reshaping thought patterns and breaking the spiral of anxiety.